 Basically, you will be invoiced for half of the course fees upfront; once paid – you will receive the Theory Assessment, Learning Resources and Tutorial Support.
 This fee is non-refundable.

 When you want to start the practical training and assessment, you will be invoiced for the second half of the course fees; once paid – you can commence your practical assessment.

 Q: What are my payment options?

-Option 1: Credit Card.
-(Brendan Watson has a portable EFTPOS machine; payments can also be made over the phone)
+Option 1: Credit Card - payments can be made over the phone

 Account Name: Watto Training Pty Ltd

 Please read the Learner Handbook for the Refund Policy.